-Electronic devices (cell phones, iPods, tablets, etc.) are to be kept out of sight and silenced during the school day unless otherwise directed by the teacher.
+Electronic devices (cell phones, iPods, tablets, etc.) are to be kept out of sight and silenced during the school day.
 Some classroom policies may require students to park devices in a "cell phone garage" so they do not cause distractions during learning time.
 Personal use of these devices is allowed during recess only.